spawnfest/marker/README.md

 * web demo in `marker-web/` directory presenting the way Markdown documents are parsed (for e.g. debugging) and rendered into HTML.

+## How to run it?

+As the `marker` is a library, it cannot be run on its own, but the build/test instructions can be found under `marker/` directory in its `README.md` file.

+The demo project, `marker_web` is built in Elixir, uses Phoenix and can be run using `mix phx.server` command.
+Detailed instructions, as above, can be found in the `marker_web/` directory.

 ## How does it work?

 The library, `marker` is build with a focus on the [CommonMark specification](https://commonmark.org/)